NeshHari/XMonad/README.md

 ```fish
 autorandr --save single
 ```
-*Note: There may be cases particularly on boot where the second monitor is turned off (i.e., black screen) but connected to a power supply and display port.
-In such cases where xrandr does not correctly detect the screen resolution, you may want to force the second monitor to be off before saving the "single" profile.
-In my setup, DP-1 is the second monitor that I want off, whilst the specified resolution is for the monitor I wish to utilise.*
+*Note: There may be cases, particularly on boot, where the second monitor is turned off (i.e., black screen) but connected to a power supply and display port.
+In cases where xrandr does not correctly detect the screen resolution, you may want to force the second monitor to be off before saving the "single" profile.
+In my setup, DP-1 is the second monitor I want off, whilst the specified resolution is for the monitor I wish to utilise.*
 ```fish
 xrandr --fb 2560x1440 --output DP-1 --off
 autorandr --save single --force